 Sleeping Dogs went through a few name changes and narrative rewrites over its lengthy, multistudio-and-publisher development cycle.
 Even the initially female protagonist had to go through gender-reassignment surgery, leading to the final game’s maniacal man-about-town Wei.

 Because of this checkered backstory, the final playable product feels unpolished in spots.
-Scripting errors sometimes occur on random missions, causing enemies to nonsensically plant themselves in place when they should be running.
+Scripting errors sometime occur on random missions, causing enemies to nonsensically plant themselves in place when they should be running.
 The title’s graphics engine is far from cutting edge.
 Character models have a plastic action-figure look while many of the polygonal bodies acting as street-and-building filler are constantly repeated.
 Even some of the storefronts are nothing but flat images that poorly simulate actual dimension.
 Grand Theft Auto IV, which came out four years ago, looks better.
 And that’s a problem.